-Other assets
+Other Assets

-The Fund currently has no direct exposure to Gold or Gold equities.
+The Fund sold its last direct exposure to Gold early in 2013 and therefore has no direct exposure to Gold or Gold equities.
 We believe that improved confidence in the US economy as the year progresses (and, as a result, improving prospects for other economies) will reduce investors' appetite for Gold.
 Should investors begin to withdraw funds from Gold ETCs, the impact on the Gold price could be fairly dramatic.